Aniseharandi/sudoku/README.md

 Sudoku is played on a 9x9 grid and it is also separated into 9 boxes (each box is a 3x3 grid).
 The initial configuration of Sudoku is a partially filled board.
 We need to figure out how to put the digits 1-9 on the grid so that each digit appears exactly once in each row, column, and box.

 ## Methods to solve the puzzle
-I used a CNN model to recognize the initial handful numbers on the board, then used contours to find the coordination of them.
+I used a CNN model to recognize the initial handful numbers on the board, and contours to find the coordination of them.
 The algorithm used to solve the puzzle: I started from the topleft box, searching for a grid that has only one possibility, then moved to the next box and did the same, till the last box.
 I repearted this action a few times to ensure all the grids would fill.

 ## How to use this repo